cdemwell/informed-patient/informed-patient/references/symptom-inventory-methodology.md

 - The same constructs are measured consistently across conditions
 - Normative data allows comparison to general population

 **Why this matters for elicitation:** When Claude helps a patient describe symptoms, the PROMIS domain framework is a useful reference for what dimensions matter.
-Pain *intensity* and pain *interference* (how much pain affects daily activities) are separate constructs.
+For example, pain *intensity* and pain *interference* (how much pain affects daily activities) are separate constructs.
 Both matter, and conflating them is a common error.

 **Source:** Cella D, Riley W, Stone A, et al. "The Patient-Reported Outcomes Measurement Information System (PROMIS) developed and tested its first wave of adult self-reported health outcome item banks: 2005–2008." *Journal of Clinical Epidemiology.* 2010;63(11):1179-1194.
 PMID: 20685078.
 This is the primary development paper for PROMIS.
 Instruments are freely available at healthmeasures.net.